basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 end
 ```

 The problem with our `User` model so far is that we can't actually _retrieve_ any information about specific users from Riak.
-So let's create some getters that retrieve that information from Riak:
+So let's create some getters to do that:

 ```ruby
 class User